bwarren2/vuedemo/notes/notes.md

     We are writing very simple data to firebase here.
     (Show firebase console)

+What we are going to do here:
+    Make a local array.
+    Make a form to make topics and push them into the array

 git checkout topics-locally

     (Show app.vue)
     We have a form to create topics, and push them to a local array (Show this in app)

+What we are going to do here:
+    Write/delete to firebase
+    Sync the list of topics with firebase on page load

 git checkout firebase-write-delete

     We write to firebase and can delete, from db, but that isn't sync to local (Show this in app vs database)

+What we are going to do here:
+    CRUDify everything
+    Sync the array all the time

 git checkout crud-firebase